 Your spouse, on the other hand, seems to be overly sensitive.
 This raises all kinds of questions.
 What is it that's triggering her rather extreme and unreasonable reaction to your forthright expression of your opinions?
 Was she the victim of some kind of childhood abuse?
 Did she have an overly critical parent?
 Was she brought up in a repressive environment and taught to fear open expressions of emotion?
 Whatever the reason, something is causing her to shut down when she senses the approach of any kind of opposition or negativity.
 It's possible that messages from her childhood are drowning out the ideas you're trying to communicate.
 This in turn only aggravates your anger and sets a vicious cycle in motion.

 How do you break that cycle?
 We recommend that you get together and make a conscious decision to jump off the merry-go-round.
 Recognize that neither of you are bad people, just well-meaning folks who need to leave the past behind and learn better communication skills.
 The best way to do this is to seek the assistance of a professional marriage counselor who can help you understand each other more accurately and introduce you to some new ways of talking about your differences.
-Focus on the Family's Counseling Department can provide you with referrals to qualified marriage and family therapists in your area who specialize in communication issues.
+Call us.
+Focus on the Family's Counseling department can provide you with referrals to qualified marriage and family therapists in your area who specialize in communication issues.
 Our staff would also be more than happy to discuss your situation with you over the phone.
-You can contact them at this number.